A voice for

 • What practitioners say

-Rosehips antioxidant properties support and protect the heart and cardiovascular system.
+Rosehips’ antioxidant properties support and protect the heart and cardiovascular system.
 They enhance the integrity of the entire vascular system reducing capillary fragility and permeability.
-Rosehips are used for the long-term treatment of varicose veins and degenerative vascular diseases such as atherosclerosis and hypertension (6).
+Rosehips are used for the long-term treatment of varicose veins and degenerative vascular diseases, such as atherosclerosis and hypertension (11.
+Rosehips have been shown to reduce LDL cholesterol, lower blood pressure and reduce the risk of cardiovascular disease (11).

 Immune system

-Due to the high levels of antioxidants and nutritive compounds in rosehip, it is used by herbalists to support and strengthen the immune system.
-It is also an immune moderator, which is one of the ways by which it helps to lower the inflammatory effects of auto-immune conditions such as rheumatoid arthritis (5).
+Due to the high levels of antioxidants, vitamin C and nutritive compounds in rosehip, it is used by herbalists to support and strengthen the immune system.
+It is also an immunomodulator, which is one of the ways by which it helps to lower the inflammatory effects of autoimmune conditions, such as rheumatoid arthritis.
+Rosehips have also been shown to stimulate the production of white blood cells, help to improve immune resistance and protect against infections (12).

-Rosehip has a number of indications for inflammatory conditions in the musculoskeletal system such as rheumatoid arthritis and osteoarthritis.
-Herbalists use rosehip to reduce inflammation and pain via a moderating effect upon the immune system (2).
+Rosehip has a number of indications for inflammatory conditions in the musculoskeletal system, such as rheumatoid arthritis and osteoarthritis.
+Herbalists use rosehip to reduce inflammation and pain via a modulating effect on the immune system.
+Rosehip inhibits proinflammatory cytokines and NF-κB signaling and reduces C-reactive protein (13).
+Rosehip powder has also been effective in reducing pain and inflammation amongst patients with osteoarthritis and rheumatoid arthritis (13,14).

 Urinary system

-Rosehip has diuretic actions which means that it can be used for conditions of the kidneys and lower urinary tract.
-It is highly antioxidant and also supports blood purification (2).
-Rosehip is an excellent medicine to support healing in the urinary tract during and after an acute urinary tract infection, providing the infection has been appropriately managed.
+Rosehip has a diuretic action, which means that it can be used for conditions of the kidneys and lower urinary tract.
+It is highly antioxidant and also supports blood purification through the kidneys.
+Rosehip is an excellent medicine to support healing in the urinary tract during and after an acute urinary tract infection, providing the infection has been appropriately managed (3).

 Digestive system

-Rosehip infusion coats and soothes the mucous membranes due to its mucilaginous properties.
+Rosehip infusion coats and soothes the mucous membranes, due to its mucilaginous properties.
 The mucilage coats the digestive tract, calming and protecting the digestive tissues after acute stomach illness, antibiotic use, dysentery, or giardia.
-It also has mild laxative effects (6).
+The mucilaginous quality soothes the digestive tract and helps to alleviate constipation (15).

 A topical preparation of rosehip is used for a variety of skin complaints.
-Research suggests that it can aid in the healing of surgical wounds and ulcers (2).
-Rosehip also has anti-ageing properties partially due to its antioxidant properties which stop the degradation of skin.
+Research suggests that it can aid in the healing of surgical wounds and ulcers.
+Rosehips have been shown to promote collagen synthesis and support skin repair and regeneration.
+The retinoids also facilitate skin cell turnover and reduce inflammation.
+This contributes to its use in skin care products to support ageing skin (5).

 • Research

 A review was carried out on a number of in vitro studies that investigated the effects of different compounds extracted from rosehips.
-A promising body of evidence is compiled which shows the actions of many compounds found in rosehips such as flavonoids, carotenes, polyphenols and essential fatty acids shows a clear evidence base for anti-inflammation and antioxidant mechanisms in vitro (11).
+A promising body of evidence is compiled which shows the actions of many compounds found in rosehips such as flavonoids, carotenes, polyphenols and essential fatty acids shows a clear evidence base for being anti-inflammatory and exhibiting antioxidant mechanisms in vitro.
 As these in vitro studies focus on extractions presented to cells in a test tube they lack true insight into how biologically complex whole plant extracts work in the human body.
-It is clear that further clinical trials with larger sample sizes are needed.
+It is clear that further clinical trials with larger sample sizes are needed (12).

 A double-blind placebo-controlled trial was carried out to investigate the effectiveness of rosehip on 89 patients with rheumatoid arthritis.
-Subjects were randomised to treatment with capsulated rose-hip powder at 5g daily or with a placebo over a period of 6 months.
-The results show that the rosehip group made significant improvements in various pain measurements as well as parameters that indicate quality of life.
-The placebo group however, worsened.
-This indicates that rosehip is effective in treating patients with rheumatoid arthritis (12).
+Subjects were randomised to receive treatment with capsulated rose-hip powder at 5 g daily or with a placebo over a period of six months.
+The results show that the rosehip group made significant improvements in various pain measurements, as well as parameters that indicate quality of life.
+The placebo group, however, worsened.
+This indicates that rosehip is effective in treating patients with rheumatoid arthritis (18).

-A meta-analysis of randomized controlled trials was carried out on rosehip powder for the treatment of osteoarthritis.
-Overall, 3 studies were evaluated with a cumulative study group of 306 patients.
-The studies showed a reduction in pain scores in the rosehip powder group when compared with the placebo group (13).
+A meta-analysis of randomised controlled trials was carried out on rosehip powder for the treatment of osteoarthritis.
+Overall, three studies were evaluated with a cumulative study group of 306 patients.
+The studies showed a reduction in pain scores in the rosehip powder group when compared with the placebo group (19).

-During an 8 week double blind study the effects of rosehip powder on skin ageing were investigated.
-A total of 34 healthy subjects, aged 35-65 years who received the rosehip displayed significant improvements in crow’s feet, wrinkles, skin moisture, and elasticity.
-The study concludes that rosehip taken internally has several anti-ageing properties (3).
+During an eight week double blind study the effects of rosehip powder on skin ageing were investigated.
+A total of 34 healthy subjects, aged 35–65 years who received the rosehip displayed significant improvements in crow’s feet, wrinkles, skin moisture, and elasticity.
+The study concludes that rosehip taken internally has several anti-ageing properties (14).

-A randomized, double-blind, cross-over investigation was carried out to evaluate the effects of rosehip powder drink (40g powder) on risk markers of type 2 diabetes and cardiovascular disease in obese subjects.
+A randomised, double-blind, cross-over investigation was carried out to evaluate the effects of rosehip powder drink (40 g powder) on risk markers of type 2 diabetes and cardiovascular disease in obese subjects.
 A total of 31 obese individuals with normal or impaired glucose tolerance were enrolled.
-The study results showed that 6 weeks of daily consumption of the rosehip drink resulted in a significant reduction of systolic blood pressure, total plasma cholesterol, low-density lipoprotein (LDL) cholesterol and LDL/HDL ratios.
-The study concludes that rosehip powder can significantly reduce the risk of cardiovascular disease in obese people through lowering of systolic blood pressure and plasma cholesterol levels (14).
+The study results showed that six weeks of daily consumption of the rosehip drink resulted in a significant reduction of systolic blood pressure, total plasma cholesterol, low-density lipoprotein (LDL) cholesterol and LDL/HDL ratios.
+The study concludes that rosehip powder can significantly reduce the risk of cardiovascular disease in obese people through the lowering of systolic blood pressure and plasma cholesterol levels (20).

 • Did you know?